shwinshaker/starter-academic/content/publication/dataProfile/index.md

 publication: In *preprint*
 publication_short: In *preprint*

-abstract: Multiple intriguing problems hover in adversarial training, including robustness-accuracy trade-off, robust overfitting, and gradient masking, posing great challenges to both reliable evaluation and practical deployment.
-Here, we show that these problems share one common cause -- low quality samples in the dataset.
-We first identify an intrinsic property of the data called problematic score and then design controlled experiments to investigate its connections with these problems.
-Specifically, we find that when problematic data is removed, robust overfitting and gradient masking can be largely alleviated; and robustness-accuracy trade-off is more prominent for a dataset containing highly problematic data.
-These observations not only verify our intuition about data quality but also open new opportunities to advance adversarial training.
-Remarkably, simply removing problematic data from adversarial training, while making the training set smaller, yields better robustness consistently with different adversary settings, training methods, and neural architectures.
+abstract: Multiple intriguing problems are hovering in adversarial training, including robust overfitting, robustness overestimation, and robustness-accuracy trade-off.
+These problems pose great challenges to both reliable evaluation and practical deployment.
+Here, we empirically show that these problems share one common cause -- low-quality samples in the dataset.
+Specifically, we first propose a strategy to measure the data quality based on the learning behaviors of the data during adversarial training and find that low-quality data may not be useful and even detrimental to the adversarial robustness.
+We then design controlled experiments to investigate the interconnections between data quality and problems in adversarial training.
+We find that when low-quality data is removed, robust overfitting and robustness overestimation can be largely alleviated; and robustness-accuracy trade-off becomes less significant.
+These observations not only verify our intuition about data quality but may also open new opportunities to advance adversarial training.

 # Summary.
 An optional shortened abstract.
 summary: Multiple problems in adversarial training including robustness-accuracy trade-off, robust overfitting, and gradient masking share one commnon cause -- low quality samples in the dataset.